getify/Functional-Light-JS/manuscript/ch3.md

 printIf( isLongEnough, msg2 );          // Hello World
 ```

 That's pretty good, isn't it?
-But we *could* keep going.
-The definition of the `printIf(..)` function can actually be refactored to be point-free itself.
+But we *could* keep going. `printIf(..)` could be refactored to be point-free itself.

 We can express the `if` conditional part with a `when(..)` utility: